colbrew/gamejamframework/README.md

 AudioManager: manages the games' Music and Sound Effects

-AudioLevel UI Prefab: so player can set Music and Sound Effect audio levels
+AudioLevel UI Prefab: so player can set Music and Sound Effects audio levels